Navigating the 2025 Job Market: A Guide for Gen X Millennials

 5. Stay Networked and Adaptive

 Gen Xers like Andy, 50, swear by the power of a well-timed coffee chat.
 After losing his job in the hospitality industry, Andy jumped on every virtual mixer, LinkedIn group, and Slack community he could find.
-Following three months of networking, he scored an ops role at a burgeoning ed-tech company—proof that most jobs are in the hidden market.
+Following three months of networking, he scored an ops role at a burgeoning ed-tech company.
+This is proof that most jobs are in the hidden market.
 Your next move is likely one DM away.
 Keep your network fresh, keep your skill stack sharper, and remember: the strongest will is the will that bends, not breaks.

 Wrapping Up